iot-lab/iot-lab.github.io/docs/boards/decawave-dwm1001.md

 ## Calibration of Antenna Delays

 Some parameters (notably the antenna delays) of the boards are factory-calibrated by Decawave/Qorvo.
-The calibration parameters can be read by the firmware from the One-Time Programmable memory (OTP) of the DW1000 chip.
+The calibration parameters can be read by the firmware from the One-Time Programmable memory (OTP) of the DW1000 chip (see section 6.3 of [DW1000 user manual](https://www.qorvo.com/products/d/da007967]).

 The antenna delays for some of IoT-LAB boards are as follows: